Unveiling the Secret Behind Modern Medical Devices with Medical PCBs

 Step 8: Make an Alternative List of Components

 It’s good practice to prepare for the worst.
-And an alternative component list will save you some trouble if specific components don’t meet the requirements.
+An alternative component list will save you trouble if specific components don’t meet the requirements.

 Step 9: Map Out the Board’s Assembly